Millennial Masters

 The podcast covers a variety of themes including entrepreneurship, productivity, sustainability, and personal development with episodes featuring discussions on innovative business models, the importance of self-awareness, ethical growth strategies, and overcoming challenges in young businesses.
 Examples include insights on creating circular economies from Alice Casiraghi and redefining success with self-awareness from Kamal Ellis-Hyman.

-Conversations with founders and leaders on business, growth, AI, and what it really takes to build.
+Conversations with founders and leaders on business, growth, AI, and how modern companies adapt.
+Millennial Masters is for people building businesses and leading teams.

 What we cover